 The Commission has established criteria as to when it will treat as proprietary aggregate business information - that is, information that pertains collectively to more than one company.
-Aggregate business information pertaining to fewer than three companies generally is treated as proprietary.
-Information pertaining to three or more companies generally is treated as publishable, unless two companies account for more than 90 percent of the data, or unless one company accounts for more than 75 percent of the data.
+Aggregate business information pertaining to fewer than three companies normally is always treated as proprietary.
+Information pertaining to three or more companies normally is treated as publishable, unless two companies account for more than 90 percent of the data, or unless one company accounts for more than 75 percent of the data.